datastax/cpp-driver/README.md

 ## Getting the Driver

-Binary versions of the driver, available for multiple operating systems and multiple architectures, can be obtained from our [download server].
+Binary versions of the driver, available for multiple operating systems and multiple architectures, can be obtained from the appropriate download server.
+Releases up to and including 2.16.0 can be found on our [download server].
+Subsequent releases can be found on our Artifactory instance; consult the release announcement on our [mailing list] for individual URLs.
 The source code is made available via [GitHub].

 Packages for the driver's dependencies, libuv (1.x), OpenSSL, and zlib are also provided under the `dependencies` directory for each platform (if applicable).